davido/gerrit-reviewers-plugin/src/main/resources/Documentation/config.md

 ```

 filter.<filter>.reviewer
-:	An account (email or full user name) or a group name.
-Multiple
+:	An account or a group name.
+Must be an exact match (case sensitive) with the
+	account's email address or username, or the group name.
+Multiple `reviewer`
-	`reviewer` occurrences are allowed.
+	occurrences are allowed.

 ##Multiple filter matches